What is an event licence?

 Rule 2: Understand exactly what your licensing requirements are

-For example, if you’re hosting a festival in a field, then you’ll need to determine whether you’re going to use the whole field or just a part of it and, if the latter, how attendees are going to know where the festival ends and the field begins.
+For example, if you’re hosting a festival in a field, you’ll need to determine whether you’ll use the whole field or just a part of it.
+If the latter, you'll also need to ensure that attendees can easily distinguish between the festival area and the surrounding field.
 You wouldn’t want your festival goers running through the fields of wheat!

-If you’re going to have your attendees camping in a field, then you’ll need to decide whether or not the campsite is going to form part of your licensed event venue.
+If you’re going to have your attendees camping in a field, you’ll need to decide whether the campsite will form part of your licensed event venue.
 If not, you’ll need an off-sales licence if you want to sell alcohol for attendees to take back to their tents.

-When looking at your licensing requirements, a good starting point is to see if your intended site has a suitable licence you can use.
-The key word here is suitable; check any pre-existing licences very thoroughly to make sure that they are appropriate for your needs.
+When reviewing your licensing requirements, a good starting point is to determine if your intended site has a suitable license you can use.
+The keyword here is suitable; check any pre-existing licences very thoroughly to make sure that they are appropriate for your needs.

 For more information, read Business licences.